seanlaw/ubuntu_ldap/README.md

 `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/cuda/lib64/`

 The CUDA libraries are added by root to each `/usr/local/cuda` but, as a standard user, you'll need to explicitly define where the libraries can be found

+# Installing Updates

+First, you'll want to download and install any security updates:

+`sudo apt update`

+`sudo apt upgrade`

+Next, you can retrieve a list of the latest Nvidia drivers with:

+`apt search nvidia-driver | grep nvidia-driver`

+And install the latest one:

+`sudo apt install nvidia-driver-460`

+Finally, clean up unnecessary packages with:

+`sudo apt autoremove`

 # Mounting the HDD